Article at a Glance:

-The most obvious way to prevent FAS is to simply refrain from drinking alcohol while pregnant.
-This syndrome is 100 percent preventable if no alcohol is consumed during this time.
-It’s important to also abstain from drinking alcohol if you’re trying to become pregnant, or if you think you might be pregnant.
-It’s better to be safe than take a chance.
+The most obvious way to prevent FAS is to refrain from drinking alcohol while pregnant.
+This syndrome is preventable if no alcohol is consumed during this time.
+It’s important to also avoid drinking alcohol if you’re trying to become pregnant or think you might already be pregnant.
 Take a pregnancy test as soon as you suspect that you’re pregnant.
-If you discover that you were drinking after the time of conception, let your doctor know, and stop drinking immediately.
+If you discover that you were drinking after the time of conception, tell your doctor and stop drinking immediately.

 If you or someone you love is struggling with alcohol use or a co-occurring mental health condition, The Recovery Village is here to help.
 Contact us today to learn more about addiction treatment programs and recovery resources that can help you begin the path toward a healthier and substance-free future.

 Interagency Coordinating Committee on Fetal Alcohol Spectrum Disorders.
 “Recognizing Alcohol-Related Neurodevelopmental Disorder (ARND) in Primary Health Care of Children.”
 November 2, 2011.
 Accessed August 14, 2021.

 Moore, E.M., Riley, E.P.
 “What Happens When Children with Fetal Alcohol Spectrum Disorders Become Adults?”
 Current Developmental Disorders Reports, September 1, 2016.
 Accessed August 14, 2021.